mingjkl/nRF-Connect-SDK-Demo/D5_workqueue/workqueue_uart/README_en.md

 * Compile and flash the program.
 * Verification:
     * Open the serial port to realize UART data echo.
 Here, our echo is now implemented using a workqueue.
     * However, we are using the default workqueue.
 If you need to customize the priority and stack size, you can define your own workqueue.
-For details, refer to the demo.
+For details, refer to the [workqueue](D5_workqueue\workqueue).